sjbylo/lab-ocp4/README.md

 ## Increase the AWS resource limits in the target account

-The following Amazon RDS resources need to be increased to match the number of RDS instances (attendees) needed for the workshop, e.g. 60 in this example:
+The following [Amazon RDS limits need to be increased](https://console.aws.amazon.com/servicequotas/home#!/services/rds/quotas) to match the number of RDS instances (i.e. one per attendee) needed for the workshop, e.g. 60 in this example:

 ```
 DB Instances (0/60)